edereynaldesaintmichel/stateful_gpt/README.md

 ## Practical observations

 This architecture, although theoretically promising, is only useful for very shallow transformers.
-Indeed, the parallelized training performs multiple backpropagation steps consecutively on each batch of data, which necessitates do dial down the learning rate of recurrence training.
-This implies that, even though the stateful transformer far exceeds the performance of a vanilla transformer in terms of performance vs. number of training epochs, it lags behind when the compute intesnity of each epoch is taken into account.
+Indeed, the parallelized training performs multiple backpropagation steps consecutively on each batch of data, which necessitates do dial down the learning rate for recurrence training.
+This implies that, even though the stateful transformer far exceeds the performance of a vanilla transformer in terms of performance vs. number of training epochs, it lags behind when the compute intensity of each epoch is taken into account.

 It should be noted, though, that even accounting for the compute overhead, the stateful transfomrer outperforms the base architecture for very shallow transformers.
-Hence the "*partial* failure mentioned above.
-You can test the above stateful_gpt.py with n_layers = 2 to observe that.
+Hence the "**partial**" failure mentioned above.
+You can test this by setting n_layers = 2 in the stateful_gpt.py training script.

+It should be noted, though, that for a fully trained Stateful Transformer, Norm(enrichment) ~ Norm(token_embeddings) * 0.2, meaning that some information indeed flows through the recurrent connection.
+It's just not worth the training overhead, in most cases.